quixio/quix-samples/python/destinations/slack-notifications/README.md

 ## Requirements / Prerequisites

-You'll need to have access to Slack and be able to set up a webhook
+You'll need to have access to Slack and be able to set up a webhook here: https://api.slack.com/apps

 ## Contribute